 Monitoring for side effects of loop diuretics is an important assessment for the nurse to complete.
 Weakness, dizziness, muscle cramping, and/or altered level of consciousness may indicate electrolyte imbalances.
 The physician should be notified of any changes.

-The nurse should educate the client on the importance of consuming foods that are rich in potassium like bananas, prunes, nectarines, and especially apricots.
+The provider should educate the client on the importance of consuming foods that are rich in potassium like bananas, prunes, nectarines, and especially apricots.

 Due to increased fluid loss and fluid shift, the patient should be educated on managing orthostatic hypotension by changing positions slowly especially when changing from sitting to standing.
 If the patient experiences vertigo he or she should be instructed to sit down.